barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 TensorFlow is a programming framework used in deep learning.

 Writing and running programs in TensorFlow has the following steps:
-1. Create Tensors (Variables, Placeholders ...) that are not yet executed/evaluated.
+1. Create Tensors (Placeholders, Variables,  ...) that are not yet executed/evaluated.
 2. Write Operations (tf.matmul, tf.add, ...) between those Tensors.
 3. Initialize your Tensors.
 4. Create a Session.